 You can selectively back up your iPhone data easily using these steps.
 You will see how easy the program is.

-- Here we take Back Up WhatsApp as example.
-After you get into Back Up WhatsApp option, D-Port Pro will do the rest thing for you by clicking Back Up.
+Step 3.
+Here we take Back Up Messages as example.
+After you get into Back Up Messages option, D-Port Pro will do the rest thing for you by clicking Back Up.

-- After that, D-Port will automatically show you the data that was backed up.
+Step 4.
+After that, D-Port will automatically show you the messages that was backed up.
 You can then view the data and restore it if you would like.

-You can use many different methods to back up your iPhone data selectively, but of course some are easier than others.
+You can use many different methods to back up iPhone data selectively, but of course some are easier than others.
 While you may consider using the official Apple methods, the easiest and simplest way is with iMyFone D-Port Pro iPhone backup & restore tool.
 You can easily back up only messages, WhatsApp data, WeChat data on your iPhone even your iPhone running iOS 11!